 The SoTL Scholars Program is a cohort-based teaching and learning community.
-It is a year-long experience focused on writing research questions for classroom-based research, implementing quantitative and qualitative assessment techniques, and articulating the types of evidence that can be used to help answer SoTL research questions.
-SoTL is a valued form of scholarship at Iowa State University, as it involves systematically investigating questions related to student learning, with the goal of improving student learning and advancing practice beyond it through peer-reviewed presentations and publications.
+It is a year-long experience focused on writing research questions for classroom-based research, implementing quantitative and qualitative assessment techniques, and articulating the types of evidence used to help answer SoTL research questions.
+SoTL is a valued form of scholarship at Iowa State University, as it involves systematically investigating questions related to student learning to improve student learning and advance practice beyond it through peer-reviewed presentations and publications.

 Proposals are now being accepted for ISU faculty participation in the CELT SoTL Scholars Program.
 The scholarship of teaching and learning (SoTL) involves faculty framing and systematically investigating questions related to student learning.
 The goals of the SoTL Scholars program are:

 Eligibility: Any faculty member at Iowa State University (tenured, tenure-eligible, term, staff member with teaching appointment) may apply to be a SoTL scholar.

 Purpose: The purpose of the SoTL Scholars Program is the development of a SoTL project.
-The year-long-experience will focus on writing research questions for classroom-based research, quantitative and qualitative assessment techniques, and the types of evidence that can be used to help answer SoTL research questions.
+The year-long experience will focus on writing research questions for classroom-based research, quantitative and qualitative assessment techniques, and the types of evidence used to help answer SoTL research questions.
 Faculty participants receive guidance from the SoTL Faculty Fellow and fellow SoTL Scholars program participants.

-Funding: Participants will conduct their classroom-based research project during the 2020/2021 academic year.
-Participants who complete their SoTL projects have first preference for a CELT Presenter Grant for up to $1000 to be used for the dissemination of results.
+Funding: Participants will conduct their classroom-based research project during the 2021-22 academic year.
+Participants who complete their SoTL projects have first preference for a CELT Teaching Development Grant for up to $1000 to be used for completion of SoTL projects and dissemination of results.

 Requirements: Applicants will be asked to apply via CELT’s SoTL Scholars Program Application Qualtrics webform by providing: